jaishree-verma/docker-ml-api/README.md

-#  Dockerized ML Model API with FastAPI
+#  Dockerized ML Model API with FastAPI + Streamlit

+### Live :
-This project demonstrates how to train a machine learning model using scikit-learn, serve predictions via a FastAPI endpoint, and containerize the entire app using Docker.
+This project demonstrates how to train a machine learning model using scikit-learn, serve predictions via a FastAPI endpoint, and containerize the entire app using Docker integrated with simple streamlit & requests UI.
 This API turns raw machine learning predictions into a simple, accessible service.
 It’s a clean, minimal setup perfect for learning how to deploy ML models as APIs with these ideas :

 1. Trains model

    a.)
 Uses scikit-learn to train a logistic regression model on the Iris dataset.